Element-Research/rnn/README.md

 Every call to `forward` on an `AbstractRecurrent` instance like `Recursor` will increment the `self.step` attribute by 1, using a shared parameter clone for each successive time-step (for a maximum of `rho` time-steps, which defaults to 9999999).
-In this way, with the help of [backwardOnline](#rnn.AbstractRecurrent.backwardOnline) we can then call `backward` in reverse order of the `forward` calls to perform backpropagation through time (BPTT).
+In this way, `backward` can be called in reverse order of the `forward` calls to perform backpropagation through time (BPTT).
 Which is exactly what [AbstractSequencer](#rnn.AbstractSequencer) instances do internally.
 The `backward` call, which is actually divided into calls to `updateGradInput` and